rogerpadilla/nukak/README.md

 ## Features

 - Type-safe queries: `TypeScript` auto-completes and validate the [queries](https://nukak.org/docs/querying-comparison-operators) while coding.
-- Context-aware queries: `TypeScript` infers the appropriate operators and fields based on each part of a query.
+- Context-aware queries: `TypeScript` infers the appropriate operators on any level of the query, [including relations and their fields](https://www.nukak.org/docs/querying-relations).
 - Serializable queries: the [syntax](https://nukak.org/docs/querying-logical-operators) is `100%` valid `JSON` allowing the queries to be transported across platforms with ease.
 - High performance: the [generated queries](https://www.nukak.org/docs/querying-logical-operators) are fast, safe, and human-readable.
 - Combines the best elements of `OOP` (Object Oriented Programming) and `FP` (Functional Programming).